 Each skin may have a special section called [Variables].
 Each option in [Variables] defines a variable name.
 Unlike most other option names in Rainmeter, variable names are not limited to a specific list.
 They can have any valid name, as long as they do not conflict with Rainmeter's built-in variables.

-Variable names are referenced in other options by surrounding the name with pound signs (
+Variable names are referenced in other options in one of two ways:

 Variables can also be used to define other variables:

 A variable whose value changes while the skin is active is called a dynamic variable.
 Dynamic variables allow a skin to store, retrieve and display ever-changing information without refreshing the skin.

 Note that any